Children are more vulnerable than adults to climate changes or extreme temperatures.

 However, dealing with a sick child doesn’t have to happen if you know how to keep them safe and healthy from weather changes.
 So, take these simple preventive child health and nutrition measures to protect your baby from these circumstances.

 1. Maintain a proper temperature

 Sudden variations between the external environment and the interior of the dwellings affect children.
-Be sure to keep your home between 20 and 24 degrees Celsius in the day, and between 18 and 20 degrees at night.
+Be sure to keep your home between 20 and 24 degrees Celsius during the day, and between 18 and 20 degrees at night.
 Always keep clothes on hand suitable for ambient temperature.